-If the farmers' crops or the nurseries' plants are hit by illnesses, pest or lack of nutrients, they become stressed - and that affects the harvest and in the end the bottom line.
-But drones with advanced camera systems can help.
+If farmers' crops or horticulture plants are hit by disease, pests or lack of nutrients, they become stressed - and this affects the yield and thereby the financial bottom line.

 In the video above you can see how and where drones can be of assistence for farmers and plant nurseries.